 - Reduces microbes and pathogens.

+As a side note, studies show that feeding nutritional yeast to your pets can substantially reduce fleas.
 I’ve been feeding it to my cats since they were kittens, along with broccoli, carrots, greens, grains, pumpkin, sweet potatoes, rice, and other plant foods. 💚 🌱 🐾

 How to Store Nutritional Yeast

 Nutritional yeast can last for up to two years in a tightly sealed container in a cool dry place.
+I keep mine in a large glass jar in the pantry, and it goes fast.

 How Much Protein Is In Nutritional Yeast?